Noahbruns/docker-hls-web-rtmp/README.md

 ## To Stream

 This Server can handle multiple Streams at once.
 Each Stream must be assigned to an distinct *<stream_key>* which can be freely selected.
-It must be an arbitrary string containing lowercase letters and numbers.
+It must be an arbitrary string containing letters or numbers.

 **Stream live RTMP content to:**
 ```